 Synonym: Senecio huntii

-Its leaves are 70-180 mm long and 20-40 mm long.
-They are clad in downy hairs, giving the whole plant a silvery hue.
-It produces bright yellow flowers in summer.
+The bark is flaky and the leaves are 70-180 mm long and 20-40 mm wide.
+They densely clad in downy hairs, giving the whole plant a silvery hue.

 For more information visit http://nzpcn.org.nz/flora_details.asp?ID=52

 A tree after flowering,. seed heads developing photographing early March.